Wilfred/wilfred.github.com/_posts/2022-09-06-difftastic-the-fantastic-diff.markdown

 I had no idea what I was getting into when I started working on this.

 I'd been wondering why this type of tool is so rare.
 Now I know: it's extremely challenging to build.
-Despite its limitation, I'm still surprised at how often it works fantastically.
+Despite its limitations, I'm surprised at how often it works *fantastically*.

 Difftastic is OSS under a MIT license, so I hope it enables more diff tools that can understand structure.
 If you're feeling brave, you can